bharathvaj-ganesan/maari.js/README.md

 maari(alertUser);
 ```

-If any adblocker is detected then only the callback will be executed;
+Callback will be executed if adblock is detected.

 ## FAQ